ruha-healing/ruha-healing.github.io/content/post/What-is-Sadhana?/index.md

 3. **Kriya**
 Next, you practice a Kriya of Kundalini Yoga to keep your physical body fit, strengthen circulation, release tension, and stimulate the Kundalini energy within you.
 A Kriya consists of movements, breathwork, chanting, and meditation.
+The choice of the Kriya is not prescribed, although certain Kriyas are particularly suitable for Sadhana.
+Those that work on the respiration, glands, nerves, and spine in a balanced way are especially useful.
+The Kriya should be generally energizing.
+As usual, the Kriya ends with deep relaxation and is followed by meditation.

+4. **Meditation**
+...

 To read the **full article** on [YogiApproved](https://www.yogiapproved.com), click **[here](https://www.yogiapproved.com/om/kundalini-sadhana/)**!